Angelica137/cd0428-landing-page/README.md

 # Landing Page Project

+This is a project to practice DOM manipulation with JavaScript.

-## Instructions
+## Summary

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter project was provided by Udacity and has some HTML and CSS styling to display a static version of the Landing Page.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+The goals of this project are to convert this project from a static webpage to an interactive one with these requirements:

+- A top navigation is dynamically created from the sections on the landing page
+- Clicking on the navigation sections autoscrolls the user to the relevant section.
+- Each section is styled to identify it as the active seciton when in view.
+- Each section in the top navigation itself is highlghted when the section is active.

+Completeing this will require modifying the HTML and CSS files, but primarily the JavaScript file.

+## Usage
+To view and interact with this project:

+1. Clone or download the repository.
+2. Navigate to the project directory.
+3. Open the HTML file in you browser.